ortwinvanderstappen/unity-marching-cubes/README.md

 ### Terrain altering
 It's possible to alter the vertex points noise values, a raycast "gun" that alters the noise values of certain points would allow for dynamic terrain alterations.
 Creating caves or hills by shooting a certain point.

-### Visual shaders
-The terrain currently has a very basic material, shading polygons depending on normal, height and position would be a great addition.

 ## Conclusions
 I learned a lot and obtained the knowledge to dive deeper into the subject, this project has a good chance on being expanded upon in the future.